memfault/interrupt/_drafts/separating-keys-from-firmware.md

 The JLink command to load a hex file is `loadfile [path].hex\nr\nq`.

-Rather that invoke JLink Commander directly, I tend to use a phony Make target to flash my devices, but if you prefer to use something else that should be easily achievable.
+Rather than invoke JLink Commander directly, I tend to use a phony Make target to flash my devices, but if you prefer to use something else that should be easily achievable.
 We want our Make target to flash the firmware and the unique parameters of our device, as well as moving a newly used set of parameters to